-Q71.
-Can I download or export the data on a specific security or for any of my advance searches?
+66. Can I download or export the data on a specific security or for any of my advance searches?

 The PoolTalk application currently has the functionality to export the loan-level data on select individual MBS securities via the collateral tab.
+Additionally, users can download the collateral securities for select Mega / Supers via the collateral tab.
 There is no current functionality to export advance search data.

-PoolTalk Data:
+PoolTalk Data